 There are two ways to take the arrival of winter in Michigan: The way that involves a lot of whining or the Wayne State University way.
 Starting when the weather gets cold, Wayne State and Campus Martius park get together to offer up an ice skating experience unlike few others.
 The 2015 version, for example, featured free skate rental, free shuttle bus service and hot chocolate service.

 The University of Michigan offers a series of activities for its students known as UMix.
-Geared toward late-night fun—usually running between 10 p.m. and 2 a.m.—activities include everything from dances to movies and well beyond.
+Geared toward late-night fun—usually running between 9 p.m. to 1 a.m.—activities include everything from dances to movies and well beyond.
 Activities change weekly, and typically run every Friday night.

 It's back to Western for another big event, or rather, a whole string of events.
 Western students are often seen at Miller Auditorium for a variety of musical theater events and the like.
 There's also something special for Western students: $1 and a student ID gets viewers in for Miller Movies, showing recently-run films on a huge screen.
 Titles shown include "Finding Dory," "Star Wars: The Force Awakens," and many more over the years.